andradefil/examples/README.md

 # Mono

-This is mono, a tiny collection of software that I've developed over time.
-Most part of this repo are POCs or learning objectives.
+Most part of this repo are POCs or examples.
 There is no intention to support or fix any problem found in any source code of this repo.